 Vegetable oil: This is what will make the cupcakes have an extra tender crumb and make them extra moist.
 I use grapeseed oil but you can use whatever mild tasting vegetable oil you prefer.

 Eggs: Make sure your eggs are at room temperature.
 This is important to get a smooth batter.
 Bring cold eggs to room temperature quickly by letting them sit in warm water for a few minutes.

-Sweetened condensed milk: This is for the Russian buttercream.
+Sweetened condensed milk: This is for the buttercream.
 Do not substitute with evaporated milk, that is a totally different product.

 Pure vanilla extract: I like to use pure vanilla extract for the best vanilla flavour.

 Butter gives the cupcakes lots of delicious buttery flavour but oil makes the cupcakes light, fluffy, and moist.
 Together they give you the perfect cupcake!

 Beat the butter, oil, and sugar really well.
 It needs to be light (almost white) and thicken a bit.
 If you rub it in between your fingers, you should feel very few sugar granules.